jschueller/paraview-mingw-nightly/README.rst

 ParaView/MinGW nightly testing
 ==============================

-Nightly build job of ParaView and VTK with MinGW environment
+Nightly build job of ParaView and VTK with MinGW-w64 environment